tidalcycles/tidalcycles.github.io/_getting_started/installation/index.md

 include("SuperDirt")
 ~~~~

-Click on the code to make sure the cursor is on this line, then hold
+Run the code by clicking on it, to make sure the cursor is on this
-down shift and press enter.
-This will include the SuperDirt
+line, then hold down shift and press enter.
+This will install the
-synthesiser, and a default audio samples to play with.
-It will also
+SuperDirt synthesiser, and a large pack of audio samples to start
-take a while to run, but you can move on to the next step (installing
+with.
+It will take a while to run as well, but you can move on to
-the atom plugin) while it’s running.
+install the atom plugin while it’s running.

 After it has completed, you will need to reset SuperCollider, either
 by selecting `Language > recompile Class Library` in the menus, or
 closing and restarting the whole app.

-## Install the Atom plugin
+## Install the TidalCycles Atom plugin

-Start Atom, and install the Tidal plugin.
-You can find it via the
+Start Atom, and install the TidalCycles plugin.
+You can find it via
-menus under `edit > settings > install`, then typing “tidal” into the
+the menus under `edit > settings > install`, then typing “tidalcycles”
-search box.
-Once that's installed, restart atom and you should be
+into the search box.
+Once that's installed, restart atom and you
-ready to start Tidal and SuperDirt.
+should be ready to start TidalCycles and SuperDirt.